6 Emerging Technologies in Higher Education

 #5 Creating Short form Video-Based Learning

-Thanks to TikTok – with its 1 billion active users and 52 minutes spent on it daily – students and educators have embraced short-form video learning and instructional design6.
+Thanks to TikTok – with its 1 billion active users and 52 minutes spent on it daily – students and educators have embraced short-form video learning, educational content, and instructional design6.
 Studies demonstrate that videos shorter than two minutes have the best engagement and 95% of video watchers retain what they learn compared to 10% who retain what they read7.

 #6 Installing Smart Lockers that Work as a Campus Hub

-As higher education institutions move towards one-stop transactional offices, smart parcel lockers play a key role in having full-time, part-time, micro-credential, or hybrid-enrolled students pick up needed items at just one place.
+As higher education institutions move towards one-stop transactional offices, lockers play a key role in having full-time, part-time, micro-credential, or hybrid-enrolled students pick up needed items at just one place.

 Tom Ellett, for example, holds a rare job in higher education: Chief Experience Officer at Quinnipiac University8.
 One of his key learnings from students in 2021 was the frustration in dealing with different offices for administrative issues such paying their bills, receiving financial aid, changing meal plans, and registering for classes.
 Last year, Ellett moved all of these services under one roof.